Horyuji Temple Yumedono incense holder by Rakusai Onishi

 1. Work summary

-This incense holder was created by Onishi Rakusai , a master of Akahada ware from Nara, and is a replica of the Yumedono Hall, the main hall of the Toin Garan complex of Horyu-ji Temple, a national treasure.
-The Yumedono Hall is an octagonal hall built around 729 and is known as a mystical worship space dedicated to the memory of Prince Shotoku.
+This incense holder was created by Onishi Rakusai , a master of Akahada ware in Nara, and depicts the Yumedono Hall, the main hall of the Toin Garan complex of Horyu-ji Temple, a national treasure.
+The Yumedono Hall is an octagonal hall built around 729 and is known as a mystical worship space dedicated to Prince Shotoku.

-The incense holder is palm-sized, measuring approximately six centimetres wide and five centimetres high, but it is precisely crafted with eight wall decorations, balustrades, and a base staircase.
-Its two-part structure, with the entire upper roof being the lid and the main body being the incense holder, makes it practical for storing incense.
+Although the incense holder is palm-sized, measuring approximately six centimeters wide and five centimeters high, it is meticulously crafted, including the eight wall decorations, balustrades, and base stairs.It has a two-part structure, with the entire upper roof being the lid and the main body being the body, making it practical for storing incense.

 2. Shape and design